denten-books/plain-text/20-metaphor.md

 >
 > `You're at end of road again.`

-Although much more accessible and interactive than communication in octal or binary machine code, the conversational model posed several significant challenges to the machine user.
+Although more accessible and interactive than communication in octal or binary machine code, the conversational model posed several significant challenges.
 It was meant to resemble human communication in all its richness and variety, where in fact the machine "spoke" and "understood" only a limited number of words.
 Researchers from the U.S. Air Force academy would write:

 > The lower cost of computer access and the proliferation of on-line systems produced a new breed of users, people whose expertise was in some area other